Atlas-Night-Out/Nightscout-xdrip-AAPS/docs/user-guide/xdrip/xdrip - install.md

 ??? info "Notes"

-    This video installation process is a little old now and the video really needs to be updated, which I will do as soon as I get time to. <br>
+    This Xdrip+ Install 2019 video installation process is  old now and the video really needed to be updated, which I done now.
+But will be leaving on the site for reference sake only <br>

 I have now managed to make a little update to installing xdrip , but not much changed really apart from settings and the way we connect to CGM as also got more confusing.